SriramSrinivas/CIST1300-Introduction-to-Web/Assignments/Assignment2/Assignment2.md

 In assignment 3 and future once we learn javascript and Jquery we will make the progress bar dynamic.
 7. Testing- For all the multiple choice questions 5 for this assignment, please ensure the user can select only one answer and do comment the correct answer for the instructor to test your website.
 8. Complete the reflection via slack and do make sure that the code is pushed and the website can be accessed via Loki.
+Slack channel for reflection- #assignment2-

 Assignment 2 sample code can be found at  https://bitbucket.org/sriramsrinivas/cist1300-sriramsrinivas/src/master/Assignment%202%20Sample/.
 This assignment will require a lot of effort, please start working on it as early as possible.